eleseszti/labyrinth/README.md

 # Labyrinth

-Labyrinth is a simple game created with Java
+Labyrinth is a simple game created in Java

 ## Description